 - publications/databases made available by official authorities (e.g. the official journal);

 - third parties such as credit reference agencies and fraud prevention agencies or data brokers in conformity with the data protection legislation;

-media pages containing information made public by you (e.g. your own website or
+- websites/social media pages containing information made public by you (e.g. your own website or social media); and

 - databases made publicly available by third parties.